ostin-power/orders-manager/README.md

 2. Port Conflict
-Check if another service is using port 3306.
+Check if another service is using port MYSQL_DB_PORT.
 If it's occupied, modify the docker-compose.yml file and change the port mapping:
 ```bash
 ports:
   - "3307:3306"